illusionist-osmin/vscode-wordcount/README.md

 ## Functionality

-It's pretty simple open up a `Markdown` file and the status bar will have an auto-updating wordcount in it...
+It's pretty simple open up a `Markdown` file and the status bar will have an auto-updating charactercount in it...

 ![Word Count in status bar](images/wordcount.gif)